Boahan/CODSOFT/README.md

 ### Copyright

 All of my projects are licensed under the MIT License.
-Copyright &copy; 2023 Shaswat Gusain
+Copyright &copy; 2023 Shaswat Gusain.